Enterprise Knowledge Hub & Content Platform

 dotCMS as the headless content engine consumed via GraphQL.
 Multiple content types (Job Aids, Billing, Training, News, Policies, ValueGen, HBR, Quick Links, Alerts, Help), audience/region filtering, taxonomy, webhooks for search/cache invalidation, and optional VTL preview templates.

-Cloud SQL (PostgreSQL) + Prisma for preferences, favourites, sessions, and event-style telemetry.
+Cloud SQL (PostgreSQL) + Prisma for favourites, sessions, article views, and ratings.
 Deliberate Node.js runtime choice to support DB-backed session handling in middleware.
+User preferences use a hybrid storage model -- a ~200-byte cookie for SSR/middleware (language, regions, onboarding state) synced with richer localStorage data on the client via a singleton ProfileService.

 Vitest (unit/integration) + Playwright (E2E), with reusable utilities and onboarding-safe test flows.
 Testing pyramid ensures confidence without slowing development.